Wednesday, August 31, 2011

 So, I'm starting the process all over again...framing, roofing, siding, etc. And I couldn't be happier.
 I'm loving this and can't believe that I'm over halfway done with my time at Habitat for Humanity this summer.
 I'm trying my best not to think about it ending but know that it will be here before I know it.

 On another note...my youngest niece turned 12 years old on Sunday.
 And this aunt doesn't like seeing them grow up so quickly.
-I wanted the birthday girl to sit on my lap, but she said she was too big...so, like any good auntie would do...I sat on hers.
+I wanted the birthday girl to sit on my lap, but she said she was too old...so, like any good auntie would do...I sat on hers.
 I wish I would have gotten a picture of that!
 Happy Birthday, Kiddo!!
 Love you!!

 Happy 12th Birthday!!